ptrkbln/Text-Based-Adventure-Demo/README.md

 My second project (as part of the Programming Basics module) was an interactive **text-based adventure demo** that captures the nostalgic charm of early *'90s games*, crafted entirely with **JavaScript**.

-> This adventure runs entirely in the console as a classic **Command Line Interface (CLI)** application, using `process.argv` to enhance the command-line experience and immerse players in a world of choice-driven storytelling.
+> This adventure runs entirely in the console as a classic **Command Line Interface (CLI)** application, using `process.argv` and `readline-sync` to enhance the command-line experience and immerse players in a world of choice-driven storytelling.

 **Features include:**
 - 🧙 Character Creation